Alex-Lehm/SimultaneousEquationSolver/README.md

 # SimultaneousEquationSolver
-Simple Python project to solve 2-dimensional linear equations simultaneously
+Simple Python project to solve 2-dimensional linear equations simultaneously, using elimination.

 To run the program:
 * Run `run.py` for a clear example.